B2MAGE/mage-frontend/docs/engine-integration.md

 "mage": "file:vendor/mage-engine/mage-1.0.0.tgz"
 ```

-The tarball is kept inside this repository so local installs, CI, and production image builds do not depend on a sibling checkout.
+The tarball is kept inside this repository.

 ## Why The Frontend Uses An Alias